Society & Natural Resources – The Official Journal of IASNR

 Assistant Editor, International Association for Society & Natural Resources (IASNR)

-Jessica Hill is the Assistant Editor of Society & Natural Resources (SNR) together will Editors-in-Chief Linda Prokopy and Tasos Hovardas.
+Jessica Hill is the Assistant Editor of Society & Natural Resources (SNR) together will Editors-in-Chief Kristin Floress and Emily S. Huff.
 She began working with SNR in the fall of 2017.
 Since 2013, she has worked alongside the IASNR Council to manage the IASNR Office.
-Additionally, she works closely with the Conference Planning Committee to organize and facilitate the ISSRM.
+Additionally, she works closely with the Conference Planning Committee to organize and facilitate the IASNR Conference (Formerly called ISSRM).
 Jessica obtained her graduate degree at Sam Houston State University in the Department of Sociology.
-Her research interests include rural sociology, place attachment and meaning, wildlife conservation, and renewable energy.
+Her research interests include wildlife conservation and renewable energy.

 Claudia Benham – James Cook University, Townsville, Australia

-Nabin Baral – University of Washington, Seattle, USA
+Nabin Baral – University of Washington, Seattle, WA, USA